KshirsagarNaidu/qualgreens.ca-journals/journals/ijmriasb/index.md

         <div class="tab-pane fade" id="author-guidelines">
           <h5 class="display-6">Author Guidelines</h5>
           <p>This journal follows the author guidelines provided by The Royal Society for majority of the journals published by them, Interface in particular.
 These guidelines are available at: <a href="https://royalsociety.org/journals/authors/author-guidelines/">https://royalsociety.org/journals/authors/author-guidelines/</a></p>
-          <p>However, authors may note that this journal extends the trans-disciplinary nature beyond physical and life sciences (considering Interface as the format to follow) with possibilities to discuss social sciences, management, humanities, and law if and wherever relevant.</p>
+          <p>However, authors may note that this journal extends the trans-disciplinary nature beyond physical and life sciences (considering Interface as the format to follow) with possibilities to discuss social sciences, management, humanities, and law if and wherever relevant.
+To accommodate this expected nature of articles, Harvard style of referencing and citation is adopted.</p>
         </div>
         <div class="tab-pane fade" id="submission-process">
           <h5 class="display-6 my-3">Submission Process</h5>